gear-foundation/gear-wiki/docs/developing-contracts/examples/Dutch Auction.md

 }
 ```

-- `Buy` is an action to buy an ERC-721 token by current price
+- `Buy` is an action to buy an GNFT token by current price
 - `Create(CreateConfig)` is an action to create a new auction if the previous one is over or if it's the first auction in this contract.<br/>
 - `ForceStop` is an action to force stop an auction if contract owner would prefer to finish it ahead of time